Anishinaabe clan system: Pedagogy

 The clan system is an integral part of acquiring and retaining knowledge for the Anishinaabe.
 Each clan contributes a key element to the society and individual members contribute to a clan’s knowledge through experience.
 During a clan member’s lifetime, they are able to gain knowledge known by the clan; emphasis is placed on personal experience, rather than a strict student-teacher relationship.
 Although members learn through relationships with other clan members, it is the experience gained as a result of these relationships that allows them to attain knowledge.
 Throughout a clan member’s life, knowledge they gain that was previously unknown to the clan is added to the clan’s collective knowledge.
 This knowledge is then passed down to future generations, contributing to the "flow of Nebwakawin (wisdom) that passes from generation to generation".

 Despite pressure from the colonial society in Canada and the United States, much Anishinaabe knowledge has survived and continues to be shared and built upon.
 Alexander Wolfe's Earth Elder 18 Stories: The Pinayzitt Path, Dr. Dan Musqua's The Seven Fires: Teachings of the Bear Clan, and Edward Benton-Banai's The Mishomis Book: The Voice of the Ojibway are a few notable works of Anishinaabe literature.
 These publications are important carriers of knowledge that pass from the ancestors to future generations.

 Clan totems

 There were at least twenty-one Ojibwe totems in all, recorded by William Whipple Warren.
 Other recorders, such as John Tanner, list many fewer but with different doodem types.
 For the Potawatomi, at least 15 different totems were recorded.
 The clan types today are quite extensive, but usually only a handful of odoodeman are found in each of the Anishinaabe communities.
-Like any other Algonquian groups, the Anishinaabe clan system served as a system of government as well as a means of dividing labour.
-The five groups or phratries are listed below, listing each of the doodem clans or gentes within their group.
-The known Algonquin clans are marked with (Al), Mississauga clans with (Ms), Nipissing clans with (Ns), Ojibwa clans with (Oj), Odawa clans with (Od) and Potawatomi clans with (Po).
+Like any other All Anishinawbeg speaking peoples, the Anishinawbeg clan system served as a system of social weave as well as a means of dividing labour.
+The clan groups or phratries are listed below, listing each of the doodem clans or gentes within their group.
+The known Anishinawbeg clans are listed below.